binpash/pash/evaluation/eval_script/README.md

 The `deathstar` server below meets all these requirements; the `binpash/pash:latest` docker image is the next-best option, which meets all the software requirements.

+#### Private Key Installation

+TODO add instructions on how to install the private ssh key

 #### Evaluation Server (deathstar)

 We have created a reviewer account on `deathstar`, the machine used for all the performance results reported in the paper.
 Here _reviewers have to coordinate themselves other to not run checks/experiments at the same time_.
 To use `deathstar`, run a quick check with: